robpomeroy/A-Home-for-Mo/content/ways-to-help.md

 ## Medium
 <img class="tshirt" src="/images/t-shirt-M-s.png" />
-* Run a fundraising even in your community - a bake sale, a board games evening, a talent show, shave your hair or beard, a sponsored car wash - anything!
+* Run a fundraising event in your community - a bake sale, a board games evening, a talent show, shave your hair or beard, a sponsored car wash - anything!
-  (Please observe COVID-safe precautions.)
 * Run a social media campaign - it is very hard to sustain momentum, singlehandedly; continually raising the profile of the campain is totally invaluable.